-Once you have uploaded your logos, OnDOMAIN uses computer vision and machine learning to scan the web for both legitimate and illegitimate use of your organization’s brand assets.
+Once you have uploaded your logos, OnDOMAIN uses computer vision and machine learning to scan the web for both legitimate and illegitimate use of your organisation’s brand assets.
 When it determines that assets are being illegitimately used, these findings act as an additional dimension of classification to detect brand misuse or fraud and increase the speed with which a takedown can be initiated.

 How do I use this feature?